 “Should I Tell My Kids Our Family Secret?”

 My mom was thrilled to welcome the daughter and, by extension, the son she had given up years ago back into her life.
 I was less sure of my feelings but was happy to see my mom be happy.
 However, my wife has never been comfortable with the revelation.
-As parents, we have been careful about what our children have been exposed to.
+As parents, we have been careful about what our children are exposed to.
 By openly acknowledging my biological half-sister and half-brother, eventually we will need to explain the nature of my relationship to them.
 It’s one thing to provide a moral compass for your kids so they know what kind of behavior is expected.
 It’s another thing to introduce them to an uncle and aunt who’s background you can’t explain easily without getting into facts of life about their grandmother they may not be ready to fully understand and put in context.

 Now I’m feeling trapped.
 My wife has been unmovable on the topic and is dead set against any relationship.
 My mother (who lives far away and we see infrequently) has taken every opportunity to bring my half-siblings into her life – including them in every family occasion.
 I’ve met my half-brother – he lives near my mom and he has been at a couple of the holidays at my folks’ house.
 The kids have met him, too.
 However, I have a *large* family (50+ cousins) so the relationship has been left amorphous for now.
 I have only spoken with my half-sister on the phone.
 She lives farther away with her son but has been out to see my mom about three times a year.

 As far as the kids know, my half brother is just another “cousin” who has been at family gatherings.
-My hints at the tension this situation has caused have been ignored by my mother.
-I have always tried to be the dutiful son – but I can’t do that at the expense of my family.
 I’ve even explained to my half-sister that I don’t have room in my life for a relationship with her.
 However, she remains undaunted.
+Is there a way out of this?
+I’ve been struggling with this for almost three years but it seems hopeless. — Bio Hazard

 Your wife doesn’t have a right to dictate the status of your relationships with family members.
-That’s absurd!
 And she only remains “unmovable” on the topic because you aren’t trying to move her.
 You aren’t trying to move her because you’re ambiguous about what kind of relationship you even want with these new family members.
 And if you can’t be sure what kind of relationship you want, then how can you know what sort of relationship you’d like your children to have with them?
 Figure these things out and then push for what you want.

 And, look, providing a moral compass for your kids is fantastic, but revealing that a family member hasn’t always led a perfect or pure life isn’t exactly going to turn that compass on its side.
 Part of teaching kids important life lessons includes the idea of redemption, and illustrating that people make mistakes but that those mistakes don’t have to define them as people or ruin their lives forever.
 One of the very most important things you can teach a kid is that people are still lovable even after making mistakes — that just as you love your mother despite decisions she may have made many years ago that you don’t agree with, you love her as much as you always have, just as you’ll love your kids when — not if, but when — they make decisions you don’t approve of.